Medieval Moves: Deadmund's Quest

-Medieval Moves: Deadmund's Quest (Medieval Moves in Europe) is a 2011 action adventure video game developed by San Diego Studio and Zindagi Games and published by Sony Computer Entertainment on November 15, 2011 in North America and November 18, 2011 in Europe for PlayStation 3, which utilizes PlayStation Move.
+Medieval Moves: Deadmund's Quest (Medieval Moves in Europe) is a 2011 action adventure video game developed by San Diego Studio and Zindagi Games and published by Sony Computer Entertainment for the PlayStation 3.
+It utilizes the PlayStation Move controller.
 It was officially announced at Electronic Entertainment Expo 2011 on June 5, 2011.
 The game is from the same team responsible for Sports Champions.

+Reception

+The game received "mixed" reviews according to the review aggregation website Metacritic.